Video & Film transfers to

 4- Make lots and lots of copies with your own computer, to pass out and store for safekeeping anywhere.

-5 - Do all of this instantly, without having to worry about the "real-time" issues you'd have with the cassette tapes, film reels, AND the DVD!
+5 - Do all of this instantly, without having to worry about the "real-time" issues you'd have with the cassette tapes, film reels, and DVDs!

 Sure.
 I scan slides as easily as I scan photographs.
 And again, all materials sent to me will return to you in the same condition they were received in.